This is a manifesto of sorts.

 My point?
 4 examples of a rate of gain not exceeding 2lbs per year over the course of a training career, 4 different genetic lots on 4 totally different programs.
 That’s 0.0385 lbs/week.
 Still searching for that “magic” program?
 Maybe it’s simply work hard on whatever system suits your disposition best without hurting yourself and you’ll get whatever you can get over the next decade or so.
 Yes it takes that long for 99.99999% of natural trainees.

 (Of course, some idiots on bodybuilding websites will imply that when I say “average” I’m saying you can’t gain more than 2lbs/year from year one.
-I just noted that I gained 16 pounds in 4 months when I started out; that’s not sustainable over a lifetime is my point.)
+This is false.
+I just noted that I gained 16 pounds in 4 months when I started out; that’s not sustainable over a lifetime and there is no “magic” program that is going to change that.)

 Huge amount of time wasted to not get anywhere but as I’ve gotten older I’ve gained a greater appreciate for those who stay away from the internet when it comes to things like this.
 You might not find my methods hardcore enough, you might think that I can do it faster with your routine, you might think that in order to be truly “fit” ( a hugely subjective term) you need hyper complex systems filled with esoteric rhetoric…and maybe that’s true.
 Maybe the stress and time to push toward perfection isn’t worth the cost.
 Maybe if I had been patient, I could have been 200lbs of lean tissue on a merely “adequate” routine by now.
 Maybe.
 I know I’m not likely to find “the answer” on the internet, only distraction from the real work.

-I also learned that I didn’t need to be “huge” to get laid, to play sport well, to be athletically better off than 99% of the people I meet…basically all of the angst that I developed toward my training was a direct result of people with different goals than my own.
+I also learned that I didn’t need to be “huge” to get laid, to play sport well, to be athletically better off than 99% of the people I meet, you know anything implied in our popular medial.
+Basically all of the angst that I had developed toward my training was a direct result of people with different goals than my own.
 I bought into their goals, allowing them to dictate the rules of their game.
 No longer is this the case.
 My mother’s death reminds me that life is too short, sometimes tragically so, to worry about what others negatively think.

 Regarding people talking shit about how a person trains, of all things to get worked up about, I offer this: those you care, don’t matter; those who matter, don’t care.
 Or to put it another way: the egos are so large because the stakes are so small.